1990s: Film

 The highest-grossing film of the decade was James Cameron's Titanic (1997), which remains one of the highest-grossing films of all time.

 Dogme 95 became an important European artistic motion picture movement by the decade's end.
 Also in 1998, Titanic by director James Cameron (released in late 1997) became the highest-grossing film of all time, grossing over $1.8 billion worldwide.
 It would hold this record for over a decade until 2010 when James Cameron's Avatar (released in December 2009), took the title.

 Crime films were also extremely popular during the 1990s and garnered several awards throughout the decade, such as Goodfellas, Pulp Fiction, L.A.
 Confidential, Heat, Boyz n the Hood, Se7en, Thelma & Louise, Fargo, A Simple Plan, and many others.

 Live-action films featuring computer-animated characters became popular, with films such as Casper, 101 Dalmatians, Men in Black and Stuart Little proving financially successful.
-Live-action/traditional cel animated film featuring traditional characters like Space Jam,(1996) Evil Toons, Cool World, and The Pagemaster were prevalent as well.
+Live-action/traditional cel animated film featuring traditional characters like Space Jam, Cool World, and The Pagemaster were prevalent as well.

 In Argentina, a new artistic movement appeared in the filmmaking scene, called Nuevo Cine Argentino, which would be greatly influential in Latin American cinema.